Railroad settles civil suit in 2014 death of film worker

 SAVANNAH, Ga.
-(AP) — A railroad owner has settled a civil lawsuit by the family of a film worker killed in a 2014 train collision on its tracks in Georgia, ending the company’s appeal of a $3.9 million jury verdict in the case.
+(AP) — A railroad owner settled a wrongful death lawsuit by the family of a film worker killed in 2014 when a train slammed into a crew shooting a movie about singer Gregg Allman, ending the company’s appeal of a $3.9 million jury verdict.

-Court records show CSX Transportation finalized the confidential settlement with Sarah Jones’ family Jan.
-24. Jones was killed Feb.
-20, 2014, when a freight train southwest of Savannah slammed into film workers shooting a movie about singer Gregg Allman.
+Chatham County State Court records show CSX Transportation reached a confidential settlement of the suit with Sarah Jones’ parents on Jan.
+24. The company asked the Georgia Court of Appeals to withdraw its appeal of the jury verdict Monday.

-Though CSX had denied filmmakers permission to shoot on its property, a jury in 2017 ordered CSX to pay $3.9 million in damages.
-The company appealed the verdict.
+Jones, 27, was a camera assistant on the never-finished movie “Midnight Rider,” based on the life of the Allman Brothers Band singer.
+A freight train plowed into the crew on a trestle bridge on Feb.
+20, 2014, killing Jones and injuring six other crew members.

 Most Read Entertainment Stories